camachom/camachom.github.io/_posts/2021-03-15-quicksort.markdown

 }
 ```

 In this case, `pivot` is an element not an index.
-The expression on line 2 is evaluate before the loop so any changes to `array` will not affect `pivot`.
+The expression on line 2 is evaluated before the loop so any changes to `array` will not affect `pivot`.